Student Score Reporting

 Performance level–setting ensures that the performance levels align to the 2012 ELD Standards.
 Information about performance level descriptors and scale score ranges can be found on the CDE Summative ELPAC General PLDs web page.

-Composite and Domain Reporting Levels
+Composite Reporting Levels

 • Beginning to Develop

-• Somewhat Developed
+• Somewhat to Moderately Developed

 • Well Developed